microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 This template supports Azure Machine Learning (ML) as a platform for LLMOps, and Github workflows as a platform for Flow operationalization.
 LLMOps with Prompt Flow provides automation of:

 * Running Prompt flow after a Pull Request
-* Running multiple Prompt flow evaluation to ensure results are high quality
+* Running multiple Prompt flow evaluations to ensure results are high quality
 * Registering of prompt flow models
 * Deployment of prompt flow models
 * Deployment to Kubernetes and/or Azure ML compute